ePages-de/epages-devportal/_posts/2018/2018-10-30-the-best-tools-to-implement-ux-concepts.md

 ### PhraseApp

 Our localization tool is worth its weight in gold.
-It not only helps us to have our software translated into other languages, but it is also a great support when it comes to creating the source texts.
+It not only helps us to have our software translated into other languages, but it is also a great support when it comes to creating the source texts. <br>
-Once the development teams have implemented our UX concepts, we have access to the preliminary texts in PhraseApp that come from our mockups.
+Once the development teams have implemented a new feature, we have access to the preliminary texts in PhraseApp that ideally come from our wireframes.

+{% image_custom image="/assets/img/pages/blog/images/incontext-editor.png" width="50" lightbox %}

 This way, we can see the texts in their entire context directly in the user interface, and we can adapt them, or create new phrases uniformly.
 What's more, the tool shows us matching terminology so that we don't have to reinvent the wheel.
 (We have some nice posts related to the topic of localization: check out ["Why the heck would we need a software localization tool"](/blog/language-and-localization/why-the-heck-would-we-need-a-software-localization-tool/).)

 ## Usability testing

+Let’s finish with one of the most important parts in our UX work: Usability testing.
+Latest after implementing a new feature, we of course need to test, whether our users understand it.
-For usability testing we have two different tools in place - one for in-house usability testing, and one for remote usability testing.
+We have two different tools in place - one for in-house usability testing, and one for remote usability testing.

 ### Morae